-Counsel for the applicant in his written submissions raised three issues for court's determination to the effect that;-
+Counsel for the applicant in his written submissions raise two issues for court's determination to the effect that;-

 - 1. Whether the trial Magistrate grade 1 exercised jurisdiction not vested in him by law and in so doing occasioned an injustice to the applicant. - 2.
-Whether the trial court in exercising jurisdiction acted illegally or with material irregularity. - 3.
-Whether the trial court deliberately failed to exercise jurisdiction vested in it in law and in so doing caused injustice to the applicant.
+Whether the trial court in exercising jurisdiction acted illegally or with material irregularity.